 We are a planner and advisor to our clients.
 The major focus of our services is comprehensive financial planning which is both personalized and integrated.
 It includes everything from tax planning to life planning.
 We spend the majority of our time on financial planning as opposed to portfolio design and management.
-While we believe that our asset allocation design and portfolio management are excellent services, we give simple low cost gone fishing portfolios away for free.
+While we believe that our asset allocation design and portfolio management are excellent services, we give simple low cost gone-fishing portfolios away for free.

 Our advisors are not hired to sell products nor are they trained in sales.
 They are hired to advise clients and are trained in financial planning and personal financial advice.
-We value the Certified Financial Planner™ (CFP®) designations.
+We value the CERTIFIED FINANCIAL PLANNER™ (CFP®) designations.

 Each of our clients has a portfolio which is unique to their situation managed from a common firm philosophy.
 Our investment product recommendations are wide and deep.
 They come from multiple different companies and are not laden with commissions or 12b-1 fees.
-We are free to recommend whatever investments we believe are in the client’s best interests.
+We are free to recommend whatever investments we believe are in the client’s best interest.

 We minimize conflicts of interest by only receiving compensation from client fees.
-We do not accept commissions or other third-party payments in connection with my recommendations.
+We do not accept commissions or other third-party payments in connection with our recommendations.
 And we do not have any financial hooks such as lock up periods or surrender charges keeping clients captive.